 Common mistakes in the distribution of tasks ...

 Almost all warehouse management systems (WMS) already have simple picking methods integrated (handheld or scanner).
 They sometimes also try to control the Pick-to-Light displays without a professional picking system.
 However, this is wrong and not recommended!
-After all, these systems are supposed to perform their own tasks and often do not have the flexibility and required response times to operate a complex Pick-to-Light correctly and in real time.
+After all, these systems are designed to perform their own tasks and often do not have the flexibility and response times required to operate a complex Pick-to-Light system correctly and in real time.

 Pick-to-Light in the LUCA standard package

-We will describe the topic in a separate article soon and copy a link for it here.
-Stay tuned and subscribe to our newsletters to not miss anything.
+We will soon describe the topic in a separate article and copy a link to it here.
+Stay tuned and subscribe to our newsletters to make sure you don't miss anything.

 Conclusion

-A Pick-to-Light can take over very simple or also very complex functions and tasks in a warehouse or in a production.
+A Pick-to-Light system can perform very simple or very complex functions and tasks in a warehouse or production facility.
 The most important thing here is the correct distribution of tasks between the individual systems.

-We are happy to support you during the planning phase to define the correct distribution of tasks in a complex pick-to-light system.
-Please also read: "How to plan a Pick-to-Light / Pick-to-Light system".
+We are happy to support you right from the planning stage in order to define the correct distribution of tasks in a complex pick-to-light system.
+Please also read: "How to plan a Pick-to-Light / pick-to-light system".
 If you have any questions, please contact us.

 FAQ

-Which tasks can a Pick-to-Light system take over and which not?
+Which tasks can a Pick-to-Light perform and which not?

 Yes: